Kristoffer0202/itu-sdse-project/README.md

 --------

 # How to Run the Project
 The project can be made to generate the model-artifact in two ways.
+The Github workflow is the recommended method and only generates the model itself.
+The project can be run locally if all data, artifacs and models are desired.

 ## Github Workflow (Recommended)
 The github worklow only stores the artifact for the ```lead_model_lr.pkl```  as ```model.pkl``` saved in a zip called ```model.zip```.
 To generate the zip do the follwing: